-Lauren Bowling4-minute read
+Lauren Bowling5-minute read

-The premise of the program is to shelter DACA recipients from deportation and enable them to obtain work permits, a Social Security number and state-issued photo identification so they can continue to live in the United States without fear of being sent back to their country of origin.
+The premise of the program is to shelter DACA recipients from deportation and enable them to obtain work permits, Social Security numbers and state-issued photo identification so they can continue to live in the United States without fear of being sent back to their country of origin.

 There is some confusion around what protections the program does and does not provide.
 DACA does not pave the way for recipients to obtain lawful citizenship, nor does it allow recipients to obtain lawful status via a visa or green card, but participants can renew DACA eligibility when the 2-year term expires and continue to stay in the country as long as their status continually renews.

 Congratulations!
 Based on the information you have provided, you are eligible to continue your home loan process online with Rocket Mortgage.

 If a sign-in page does not automatically pop up in a new tab, click here